mariamadrid19/mariamadrid19/README.md

 I'm a Biologist with a minor in Bioinformatics and Microbiologist from Colombia with master's degree in Biology.
 Currently pursuing a PhD in Evolutionary Biology at KU Leuven (Belgium), which focuses on the ecological and evolutionary genomics of _Pogonus chalceus_.

-I simulatenously study the metagenomic, metabolomic, and organoleptic profiles of coffee fermentations in Colombia.
+I simultaneously study the metagenomic, metabolomic, and organoleptic profiles of coffee fermentations in Colombia.

 I am interested in microbial ecology, eco-evo genomics, sensorial ecology, and insect physiology.